SebSept/ps_dev_base/README.md

 # Prestashop Dev Base

-This package is composer plugin that provides tools for Prestashop module development.
+This package is composer plugin that provides **tools for [Prestashop](https://github.com/prestashop/prestashop) module development**.
+It's made to **remove the burden of intallation and configuration of essential development tools**.

+No need to go back to the package documentation on each install and perform tedious configuration you never remember.

+## Backgound

+> to remove on next commit, just for memory.

+As a freelance Prestashop developper, I must confess that I'm not often using quality tools to do my work.
+That's an error, I know, but I'm also too lazy to install this stuffs, run the configuration tools, then fix the incorrect settings.
+The power of phpstan to find possible bugs is so big that it's not correct for a professionnal to ignore this tool (and the others).
+So I started to implement this package to get the tools ready to fix my code with the fewer possible steps.
+I know that most of Prestashop developpers don't use this tools daily.
+I'm not an exception.
+That's why I shared this package.
+I hope you can benefit from it and maybe make it better.

+## Requirements

+The single requirement is just to have composer installed.
+If you do not have composer, you can leave this page and [start learning it](https://getcomposer.org/).

+For easier use, I highly suggest to use command line autocompletion for composer.
+There's a couple options available, [this one](https://github.com/bamarni/symfony-console-autocomplete) is [recommanded by composer](https://getcomposer.org/doc/03-cli.md#command-line-completion).

-## Featured local tools
+## Featured tools

+This is just a starting point.

-- [php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) configured using prestashop standard, ready to use out of the box.
+- Code formating : [php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) configured using prestashop standard, ready to use out of the box.
-- [phpstan](https://phpstan.org/) almost ready to use with Prestashop standard. (first run asks for the path to a Prestashop, and you're done)
+- Code analysis : [phpstan](https://phpstan.org/) almost ready to use with Prestashop standard, it asks a question then you're ready.
 - `fill-indexes` command, to add required index.php. [(recommended by Prestashop)](https://devdocs.prestashop.com/1.7/modules/sell/techvalidation-checklist/#a-file-indexphp-exists-in-each-folder).
 Replacement for [prestashop/autoindex](https://github.com/PrestaShopCorp/autoindex)

 More tools will come
 - [prestashop/header-stamp](https://github.com/PrestaShopCorp/header-stamp/) (update license header in files)
 - a tool to install a precommit hook to ensure everything is ok before commiting.
-- github actions
+- GitHub actions
 - ...

 ## Featured CI/github actions

-This features are not yet included but will come soon.
+These features are not yet included but will come soon.

 - php syntax check (php 7.2, php 7.3)
 - php-cs-fix (configured using prestashop standard)